kevinmutwiri/soft-skills/week6/understandUser.md

 - What type of questions do you need to answer?
 - What tools can you use to create an Empathy Map?

+Read this article on [mindonmap.com](https://www.mindonmap.com/blog/empathy-map-template-example/) and note the different examples of empathy maps that they provide.